log-Null/web-dev-practice/README.md

 - Building HTML pages and structuring content
 - Styling with CSS and responsive design basics.
 - basic JavaScript functionality.
-- Combining front-end and back-end for full-stack projects
+- Combining front-end and back-end for full-stack projects.

 ---